 Type the Windows + R

 keyboard shortcut.
 In the box that appears, enter the netplwiz

 in front of the option.
 Then, enter your username

 to use the computer.
 Click OK

-appears to ask for confirmation of your choice and verify your identity.
-In principle, the account name is the only one available, obviously with administrator status.
+, will appear to ask for you to confirm your choice and verify your identity.
+The account name should be the only one available, and with administrator status.
 Enter your password in both fields, then click OK

 The previous step only works when the computer starts.
 If you do not do anything else, it's possible that Windows will still ask you for a password each time your PC comes out of sleep mode, which can be even more annoying if it happens more than once in the day.
 There's a setting to avoid this control.
 Right-click the Start menu

 , then click Settings

 In the window that opens, click Accounts